xwmx/nb/README.md

 `notes` files are [Markdown](https://daringfireball.net/projects/markdown/) files by default.
 To change the file type, see `notes help add`

+Password-protected notes are encrypted with AES-256 using OpenSSL by default.
+GPG is also supported and can be configured in `notes settings`.
+`notes` doesn't do anything unusual and encrypted `notes` files can also be decrypted using OpenSSL and GPG directly.

 #### Listing Notes

 To list your notes and notebooks, run `notes` with no arguments: